veyW/PonomarovaLab/index.md

 # PONOMAROVA LAB

-The Ponomarova Lab at the [University of New Mexico Medical School](https://hsc.unm.edu/research/)'s Department of Biochemistry and Molecular Biology investigates how metabolism contributes to the health of living organisms.
-Our research focuses on the fundamental principles of central metabolism.
-We are particularly interested in identifying 'pressure points' that drive the transition between health and illness.
+We study metabolism.
+Our lab at the [University of New Mexico Medical School](https://hsc.unm.edu/research/)'s Department of Biochemistry and Molecular Biology investigates how metabolic network supports health of living organisms.
+Our research focuses on the fundamental principles that guide metabolic pathways interactions.

 {% include section.html %}